 Writing comedy when you are thirty is ‘cute’.
 I can’t tell you how many people told me that I ‘looked cute on stage’ as I innocently said some outrageous things that made people laugh.

 Saying outrageous things on stage when you are over 50 is not ‘cute’.
-Women over 50 are never described as ‘cute’ (unless they are silly and feeble and very old.)
+Women over 50 are never described as ‘cute’ (unless they are silly and feeble and quite old.
+Not to mention petite.)
 Women over 50 cannot carry off ‘innocent’ (unless portraying someone very dumb.)
 Women over 50 are expected to be dignified.

 Phyllis Diller was a wonderful comic.
 She did outrageous things on stage, and we laughed with her.
 But she dressed like a crazy-woman and had us laughing AT her as well as with her.
 Some women I know dislike the fact that Diller made herself ridiculous in front of an audience.
 I don’t, because I know why she did it.

 Forgive me while I pull a Pagliacci.
 Yes, I still write comedy.
 But I don’t do stand-up anymore.
 I’ve found that women my age are not well received by crowds (especially liquored-up crowds).